Robert Jaworski: Political career

 Jaworski successfully ran for Senator during the May 11, 1998, national elections as a candidate for Pwersa ng Masang Pilipino.
-Jaworski placed ninth overall in the senatorial election, the highest-placed finish for a former sportsman (after Tito Sotto, a former bowler), until Manny Pacquiao placed seventh in 2016.
-Due to this, he was forced to leave the coaching chores to Ginebra assistant Rino Salazar.
-After an undisclosed dispute with the new management of San Miguel Corporation (Ginebra's parent company), Jaworski quit his duties as head coach and concentrated more on his political duties.
+He placed ninth overall in the senatorial election, one of the highest finishes for a former sportsman after former bowler Tito Sotto's first place finish in the 1992 elections, and Manny Pacquiao's seventh-place finish in 2016.
 During his stint as senator, Jaworski focused on legislating laws on environment and sports.
 He was chairman of the Economic Affairs, Trade and Commerce Committee and was also a member of the Games and Amusement and Sports Committee.

-Among more than 300 bills he had authored or co-authored, Jaworski is most proud of eventual laws that:
+Among more than 300 bills he had authored or co-authored, Jaworski is most associated with eventual laws that: